 Located near the banks of the Wabash, Purdue University upholds the Land Grant University mission of adding education in mechanics and agriculture to the classics and sciences.
-This focus makes Purdue particularly appropriate for the serious study of written discourse, as we celebrate the sesquicentennial anniversary of the passage of the Morrill Act
+This focus makes Purdue particularly appropriate for the serious study of written discourse.

-The Rhetoric and Composition participates in a large and diverse graduate program (67 faculty and almost 240 graduate students).
+The Rhetoric and Composition participates in a large and diverse graduate program (53 faculty and more than 100 graduate students).
 The Department of English at Purdue offers Ph.D. concentrations in: